Frequently Asked Questions

 Q: Do I need to worry about food?

-Although we will provide a BBQ after the event we recommend that you bring your own pack lunches and energy food to get you through the day.
+Although we will provide a BBQ after the event we recommend that you bring your own food, snacks and water to get you through the day.

 Q: What happens after entering a team?